-Bicalutamide is comes in tablet form, and is taken once a day, preferably at the same time each day.
+Bicalutamide comes in a tablet form and is taken once a day, preferably at the same time each day.
+Do not break, crush, or chew the tablet.
 Bicalutamide can be taken with or without food.
 If you miss a dose, take your next dose at your regular time.
 Do not take two doses at the same time.
-Bicalutamide may be given in combination with other medications, such as LHRH agonists.

 Storage and Handling

 Store your medication in the original, labeled container at room temperature and in a dry location (unless otherwise directed by your healthcare provider or pharmacist).
 This medication should not be stored in a pillbox.
 Keep containers out of reach of children and pets.

 If a caregiver prepares your dose for you, they should consider wearing gloves or pour the pills directly from their container into the cap, a small cup, or directly into your hand.
 They should avoid touching the pills.
 They should always wash their hands before and after giving you the medication.
 Pregnant or nursing women should not prepare the dose for you.
 Ask your oncology team where to return any unused medication for disposal.
 Do not flush down the toilet or throw in the trash.

 Bicalutamide is available through retail or mail order pharmacy.
 Your oncology team will work with your prescription drug plan to identify an in-network, retail or mail order pharmacy for medication distribution.

 This medication may be covered under your prescription drug plan.
 Patient assistance may be available to qualifying individuals depending upon prescription drug coverage.
 Co-pay cards, which reduce the patient co-pay responsibility for eligible commercially (non-government sponsored) insured patients, may also be available.
 Your care team can help you find these resources, if they are available.